-This summer, the Civic Square Building will enter Phase II of a project involving the replacement of thermostats in most of the building.
+The Civic Square Building entered Phase II of a project which involved the replacement of thermostats in most of the building.
 (Phase I was mostly Bloustein Classrooms, Forum and Lobby Area)

-Digital thermostats (by Automated Logic, or “ALC”) will be coupled with occupancy sensors to control temperatures in offices and studio space.
+Digital thermostats (by Automated Logic, or “ALC”) were coupled with occupancy sensors to control temperatures in offices and studio space.

 Project Start Date: 6/18/2020